iwantmyname/blog/preview/2014-11-14-should-you-put-all-your-products-and-ideas-on-one-domain.md

 Don't be afraid to break out though.
 As I said before, the new gTLDs make it easier than ever to find great domain names ([straying from .com is A-ok](http://blog.iwantmyname.com/2014/10/do-domain-extensions-really-matter-anymore.html) in my opinion), and in the scheme of things, the costs associated are fairly minimal.
 Just know that with every new site/project you create, whether it's on your current site or a new one, you're either stretching your capabilities to some degree or neglecting something old—and very few good things in life come from divided focus.

+As the wise Kenny Rodgers once said, "You've got to know when to hold 'em.
+Know when to fold 'em.
+Know when to walk away.
+And know when to run."